Settings Update

 Solution

-• Alphabetize consistently, with non-Latin alphabets grouped separately
+• Alphabetizing consistently, with non-Latin alphabets grouped separately

-• Optionally show a checkmark or message when selecting the already-active language
+• Optionally showing a checkmark or message when selecting the current language

 Result: